 If you decide to act based on impulse, you might end up trapped in a poorly-decision-made cage.
 Dig yourself into a hole you cannot climb out of – it happens.
 You should think about how far you should dig before you start, and that’s how you can always climb out of it.

-Let’s take number 4 as an example.
-You decide to go retro with your phone.
+Let’s look that social media detox example.
 You delete all social media, only to realize you need it for work-related reasons.
 If you start thinking a couple of moves ahead, you’ll see that you shouldn’t delete all social media but only your personal profiles.

 Crisis averted before it began.